-Step 1 – Add one cup of warm water to a sterilised bowl
+- Add one cup of warm water to a sterilized bowl

-Step 2 – Add 5 g packet of yeast to bowl and let sit for 10 min
+- Add three 5 g packets of EC-1118 yeast to bowl and let sit for 10 min

-Step 3 – After 10 min Add one teaspoons of sugar and stir gently
+- After 10 min Add one tablespoon of sugar and stir gently

-If you’re making a mash from grain or corn you’ll want to take a slightly different approach to making the starter.
-The video below demonstrates making a starter for a beer or whiskey it’s a few more steps but same concept !
+If you’re making a mash from grain or corn you’ll want to take a slightly different approach then making the sugar wash starter.
+The video below demonstrates making a starter for a beer or whiskey.
+It’s a little more complicated but very similar concept!

 Frequently Asked Questions